Swiss mercenaries: Spain

+Grenadier of the Betschart Regiment, 1789.
+The Swiss regiments of Spain were distinguished by their blue coats, in contrast to the white uniforms of the Spanish line infantry.

 By the 1790s there were about 13,000 men making up the Swiss contingents in a total Spanish Army of 137,000.
 The practice of recruiting directly from the Catholic cantons was however disrupted by the outbreak of the French Revolutionary Wars.
 Recruiting agents substituted Germans, Austrians and Italians and in some regiments the genuine Swiss element dwindled to 100 or less.
-Spain's Swiss units served against the French in the War of the Pyrenees, and the Swiss Betschart Regiment formed part of the Allied army at the siege of Toulon in 1793.
+Spain's Swiss units served against the French in the War of the Pyrenees, and one Swiss regiment (Betschart) formed part of the Allied army at the Siege of Toulon in 1793.
 Their final role in Spanish service was against the French in the Peninsular War, in which the five Swiss regiments (Rüttimann, Jann, Reding, Schwaller and Courten) mostly stayed loyal to their Spanish employers.
 At the Battle of Bailén in 1808, the Swiss regiments pressed into French service defected back to the 3rd Swiss Regiment Reding under Theodor von Reding.
 The Swiss regiments suffered heavy losses in the following years of the Peninsular War, numbering only a few hundred men by 1812.
 They were finally disbanded in 1823 during the Trienio liberal.
-The Swiss fighting in the ranks of the Spanish army generally followed its organization, tactics and dress.
-The Swiss regiments were however distinguished by their blue coats, in contrast to the white uniforms of the Spanish line infantry.